MicrosoftDocs/win32-pr.it-it/desktop-src/wia/-wia-iwiadispatchitem-thumbheight.md

 ## <a name="property-value"></a>Valore proprietà

-Variabile che riceve l'altezza di anteprima.
+Variabile che riceve l'altezza dell'anteprima.

 ## <a name="requirements"></a>Requisiti